aginies/graph_requires/README.md

 git clone https://github.com/aginies/graph_requires.git
 ```

-Get the script executable and use it on your system:
+Switch the script to executable and use it on your system:
 ```shell
 cd graph_requires
 chmod 755 graph_requires.py